Secure Messaging: What to Know

 When will I hear back?

-Once you send a Secure Message, your VA health care team will likely respond within at least three business days.
+Once you send a message, your VA health care team will likely respond within 3 business days.
 Business days are between Monday and Friday from 8 a.m. to 5 p.m. (local time) and do not include after hours, weekends, or federal holidays.
 This means that if you send your provider a message on Friday, you may not receive a response until Wednesday.

-Urgent or emergency health concerns should not be addressed through Secure Messaging.
+Urgent or emergency health concerns should not be addressed through messages.
 If you have a health emergency, call 911 for immediate help.
 If you or someone you know is in crisis, you can also reach the Veterans Crisis Line by calling 988 and pressing 1.

 Get alerts

-To stay up-to-date on your responses, you can sign in and set your Preferences to notify your personal email when a Secure Message is in your My HealtheVet inbox.
+To stay up-to-date on your responses, you can sign in and set your Preferences to notify your personal email when a message is in your My HealtheVet inbox.
 Just select Preferences in the upper right-hand corner next to 'User Guide.'

 There, you can set the frequency of your email notifications to daily or with each message.
 If you change your email address for any reason, you can update it in Preferences at any time.